MY STORY SO FAR…

 My inspirational story has caught the attention of the media.
 I have had features in Woman’s Own, Psychologies, Daily Mirror, Stella Telegraph, and the Daily Express.
 I am regularly asked to do interviews on radio stations, more recently BBC2’s Jeremy Vine Show.

-In July 2017, I made my debut TV appearance, interviewed by Eammon Holmes and Ruth Langsford on ITV’S This Morning.
+In July 2017, I published my first book Stripped Bare and made my debut TV appearance, interviewed by Eammon Holmes and Ruth Langsford on ITV’S This Morning.
 I have also spent a couple of days with a BBC production team as part of an Inside Out documentary.
 Aired on Monday 15th January 2018, it was raising awareness to debt and its link to mental health issues.

 A Compassionate Voice Foundation